bruvellu/terebratalia-wnts/wnt.md

 <!--Wnt significance for anteroposterior patterning-->

-Wnt signaling is crucial for embryonic development in multiple ways.
+Wnt signaling is crucial for animal embryonic development in multiple ways [@Cadigan1997-vx].
-It is involved in fate specification, organogenesis, and morphogenesis.
+It is involved in specifying fates and controlling morphogenetic movements, and it does so by regulating cell identity, cell proliferation, and cell polarity [].
-In the early embryo it establishes the primary body axis.
+Wnts are often posterior positional effectors with polarizing activity as symmetry breaking signal [@Loh2016-pz].
+This function appears in different developmental processes in cells, such as establish cell polarity in early nematode embryos [@Goldstein2006-yw] or mediate binary cell fate decisions in early annelid [@Schneider2007-fz] and tunicate [@Hudson2013-lq] embryos, in tissues, such specifying and maintaining the anteroposterior polarity of trunk segments in [], and whole body such as the establishment of the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne].
+Wnt activity specifies endomesoderm in several animals [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh].
+Also plays a role in posterior growth [@Martin2009-lo].
-Later it is involved in anteroposterior patterning of different body regions.
+Later Wnts are involved in the regional specification and anteroposterior patterning of different body regions [@Kusserow2005-xd; @Guder2006-fu; @Darras2018-gm].
+In vertebrate, the anterior nervous system is regionalized by Wnt activity in vertebrates [@Mulligan2012-gu].
+How Wnt pathways orchestrate the regional patterning remains poorly understood.

 <!--Receptor context dictates the Wnt signaling outcome-->

 Wnt regulation is complex.
-It has been increasingly recognized that receptor context is crucial for the signaling outcome.
-Different ligand--receptor combinations can trigger different pathways and differentiation.
+There are three main Wnt pathways, the Wnt/beta-catenin (cell fate or canonical pathway), the Wnt/PCP (cell polarity or non-canonical pathway), and the Wnt/calcium [].
+It has been increasingly recognized that Wnt signaling pathways are not independent linear cascades but function through a complex network of protein interactions to downstream that depends on the developmental context, availability of receptor and co-receptors [@Van_Amerongen2009-wk; @Niehrs2012-ku].
-For example, the same Wnt5 ligand can activate the canonical or non-canonical pathway depending on the Frizzled receptor expressed in the tissue.
+In contrast to the original view where Wnts are divided into canonical and non-canonical, it has been shown that the same Wnt ligand can activate or inhibit different pathways depending on the receptor present in the tissue [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].
+The receptor context dictates the signaling output.
+Pathways can signal in parallel allowing for a unified action such as in archenteron invagination and endomesoderm specification in cnidarians [@Kumburegama2011-cv] or the polarity and ectodermal fates in frogs [@Huang2014-mf].
+That means that Different ligand--receptor combinations can trigger different pathways and differentiation adding up to the complexity.
-Therefore, understanding the receptor--context is crucial to understand Wnt function in development.
+It is thus crucial to understand the receptor--context to understand Wnt function in development.

 <!--The relevance of Spiralia and Brachiopoda-->